kubevela/kubevela.github.io/versioned_docs/version-v1.3/platform-engineers/cue/advanced.md

 title: CUE Advanced
 ---

 This section will introduce how to use CUE to deliver KubeVela modules.
-You can can dynamically expand the platform as user needs change, adapt to growing number of users and scenarios, and meet the iterative demands of the company's long-term business development.
+You can dynamically expand the platform as user needs change, adapt to growing number of users and scenarios, and meet the iterative demands of the company's long-term business development.

 ## Convert Kubernetes API Objects Into Custom Components